 Current Case Status

-REAL PROPERTY CLASS IS CERTIFIED: On March 5, 2018, Plaintiffs’ renewed their request for the court to certify the real property class.
-On April 17, 2018, Judge Gutierrez certified a Real Property Class that can now move forward with their class action lawsuit against the oil company as a certified class.
+REAL PROPERTY CLASS: On March 5, 2018, Plaintiffs' renewed their request for the court to certify the real property class.
+On April 17, 2018, Judge Gutierrez certified a Real Property Class that can now move forward with their class action lawsuit against Plains.
 The Real Property Class is defined as: